django/deps/draft/0007-dependency-policy.rst

 - Django vendors a version of `six <https://pythonhosted.org/six/>`_ (as ``django.utils.six``).
 Instead of vendoring, we could use a dependency.

+- Much of Django's core HTTP/WSGI handling overlaps with utilities provided by `Werkzeug <http://werkzeug.pocoo.org/>`_, the base underlying Flask and more.
+  If Django reimplemented its core HTTP/WSGI handling, we could share maintenance burden with the Werkzeug/Flask maintainers while starting to offer more opportunities for interoperability.

 To be clear, this DEP isn't suggesting that we add these dependencies specifically -- there may be good arguments both for and against each specific example.
-They're offered here as examples to demonstrate ways that Django could simplify, improve, and remove maintenance pain if we allowed dependencies.
+They're offered here as examples to of the types of options that open up once we start to allow external dependencies.

 Specification
 =============